Vegan Potato Casserole | Creamy & Hearty

 • Potato gratin without cheese

-• Potato gratin without eggs
+• Potato gratin without egg

 • Potato gratin without milk